Parkland high school shooting: Earlier warnings to law enforcement

 Sheriff Scott Israel said that his office received 23 calls about Cruz during the previous decade, but this figure is in dispute.
 CNN used a public records request to obtain a sheriff's office log, which showed that from 2008 to 2017, at least 45 calls were made in reference to Cruz, his brother, or the family home.
 On February 5, 2016, the calls included an anonymous tip that Cruz had threatened to shoot up the school, and a tip on November 30, 2017, that he might be a "school shooter in the making" and that he collected knives and guns.
 On September 23, 2016, a peer counselor notified the school resource officer of his suicide attempt and intent to buy a gun, and the school indicated it would do a "threat assessment".

-On September 24, 2017, a person with the username "nikolas cruz" posted a comment to a YouTube video that read, "Im [sic] going to be a professional school shooter."
-The person who uploaded the video to YouTube reported the comment to the FBI.
-According to agent Robert Lasky, the agency conducted database reviews but was unable to track down the individual who made the threatening comment.
-The post was made on Cruz's 19th birthday.

 On January 5, 2018, less than one month before the shooting, the FBI received a tip on its Public Access Line from a person who was close to Cruz.
 On February 16, two days after the shooting, the agency released a statement that detailed this information.
 According to the statement, "The caller provided information about Cruz's gun ownership, desire to kill people, erratic behavior, and disturbing social media posts, as well as the potential of him conducting a school shooting."
 After conducting an investigation, the FBI said the tip line did not follow protocol when the information was not forwarded to the Miami Field Office, where investigative steps would have been taken.
 The FBI opened a probe into the tip line's operations.

 The lack of response by Israel and other members of the Broward County Sheriff's Office to the numerous red flags and warnings about Cruz has been the subject of scrutiny.
-In the days following the shooting, calls for Israel’s resignation intensified as more information that alluded to the department's inaction was revealed.
-Israel refused to resign in the immediate aftermath of the shooting, saying during an interview with CNN, "I've given amazing leadership to this agency" while denying responsibility for the actions of his deputies.
-This culminated in Governor Ron DeSantis removing Israel from his role as Sheriff and replacing him with Gregory Tony.